|The 4 Ojos girls (L-R Olga, Lucia and Desiree)|

 Tuesday, 20 March 2018

 Table Wine Bodegas: Cuatro Ojos Wines

 Their first release was Contratiempo, a dry wine made from Moscatel grapes from the Blanquita vineyard in the pago Balbaína, something unusual as Moscatel is usually made into a sweet wine in the Marco de Jerez.
-It caught the attention of Ángel León, the chef who owns the triple Michelin star restaurant Aponiente and his team, which includes Lucía.
+It caught the attention of Ángel León, "the chef of the sea" who owns the triple Michelin star restaurant Aponiente and his team, which includes Lucía.
 In fact he asked them to make him a wine to be served exclusively in the restaurant; quite an honour.

 Other projects are always on the cards.
 They are thinking of a Tintilla de Rota, since Lucía comes from Rota, and even fortified wines, though for the time being they have many avenues still to explore with table wines.

 Address: Calle Arquimedes, Nave 5